- 1944 – 1946

 In May 1998 it was announced that, to permit even greater coverage of community matters and to extend advertising facilities (and hence income), a revised, A-4 magazine would be published wef June 1998.
 The present cost (not stated) would not be increased until advertising revenue was final known.

-As yet, magazines from June 1998 up to the end of 2008 have not been digitised but paper copies (other than the January 1999 and all 2002 issues) are housed with the Hambledon Heritage albums in the Sun Room at Cobblers.
+As yet, these have not been digitised but paper copies (other than the January 1999 and all 2002 issues) are housed with the Hambledon Heritage albums in the Sun Room at Cobblers.
 Please let Jane Woolley know if you would like to visit and browse – 01428 684213 or email@example.com.
 The postal address is Cobblers, Woodlands Road, Hambledon, Godalming, Surrey GU8 4HL.

 Please also let Jane know if you come across any magazines that are missing from the historical issues.